 It’ll grade your subject line and give you tips for making it stronger.

 To improve your subject line writing skills, devote some time to writing lots of subject line options before you choose one to use.

 3. Don’t brand it — and use a name

 This is going to sound strange coming from a woman who’s written a ton of content about branding.

 I don’t have a single friend who sends me email with a big picture of themselves at the top.

-That’s why I’ve stopped adding branding at the top of my emails from BIG Brand System.
+That’s why I’ve stopped adding branding at the top of my emails.